Thanksgiving, and then Christmas, is just around the corner! The Polar Express is already accepting reservations and they might book up very soon.

 The Polar Express Train Ride -The Grand Canyon Railway and Hotel Located in Williams, AZ, which is about a 3 hour drive from Las Vegas.
 No, this is not local, but it’s the nearest Polar Express experience to Las Vegas.
 You and your family can experience the wonder of this magical train ride, as you fill up on cookies and hot chocolate on your way to Santa’s Village.
 Watch the joy on the children’s faces when the train arrives at the North Pole, where Santa Claus and his reindeer are waiting!
 Santa will board The Polar Express and hand each child their own special gift.

-You need to book early for weekend dates, many of the dates for 2019 are starting to sell out, and most of the weekends for 2020 are also starting to book up.
-There are open dates on weekends still in November and many Sundays in December as well.
+You need to book early for weekend dates, many of the dates for 2020 are already sold out, and most of the weekends for 2021 are also starting to book up.
+There are open dates on weekends still in November and Fridays and Sundays are booking up.
 Since it’s quite a drive, you can also book packages and stay at the hotel there.
 The package includes:

 - Overnight stay at the Grand Canyon Railway Hotel in Williams